timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ## What's Next?
 Upgrades and Extensions

-### The Future Is Bright

-Your TS Pico isn't just a storage device - it's a platform for continuous improvement and expansion.
+Your TS-Pico isn't just a storage device - it's a platform for continuous improvement and expansion.
 The development team has designed it with upgradability in mind, ensuring that your investment will continue to pay dividends as new features and capabilities are developed.

 ### Firmware Upgrades: Keeping Current